DougPfeffer-alt/bus-mall/README.md

 1. Created a property attached to the constructor function itself that keeps track of all the products that are currently being considered.
 1. Display the list of all the products followed by the votes received and number of times seen for each.
 Example: Banana Slicer had 3 votes and was shown 5 times
 1. Also added a bud GIF to the landing page for added fun

+### AUgust 23, 2020

+1. Added a piece outling the "WHY" behind the project.